How do I apply? What is the application process?

 What are the living arrangements?

 Living arrangements vary depending on the trip.
 Students will be staying in retreat houses, schools, hostels, or home-stays.
-Teams are house separately by gender, and communal living is the expectation.
-Our living arrangements often are similar to the challenging living conditions that members of the communities we visit face.
+Teams are house separately by gender, and communal living is expected.
+Our living arrangements are usually similar to the living conditions of the communities we visit.

 Do you have to be Catholic/religious to participate in the trips?

 Students do not have to be Catholic to be a part of the Service & Justice Immersion Program.
-However, the trips are sponsored by the Office of Campus Ministry and there is a spiritual component to all of the trips.
-All team members will participate in, or be present for Mass and daily reflections/sharing.
+However, the trips are sponsored by the Office of Campus Ministry and there is a spiritual component to all of them.
+All team members are asked to be present for Sunday Mass and participate in nightly reflections/sharing.

 What safety precautions are taken?